SAP-samples/teched2022-DA264/README.md

 1. [Register](https://workshop_registration.cfapps.eu10.hana.ondemand.com/register/dat163-2_new) to obtain your username and password
 <br> CHANGE REGISTER TO BE A URL

-2. Select the workshop entry for this session: dat163-2
+2. Select the workshop entry for this session: da264 UPDATE IF NECESSARY
 <br>ADD SCREEN SHOT
 ##<br>![](/exercises/ex0/images/Ex00_Registration_01b.png_new)